 - Unless you find the thought of dressing up completely unbearable, wear a costume.
-You’ll see so many fun costume ideas.
+You’ll see so many fun costume ideas, and you can even spook them with cuteness with a kigurumi for maximum ease.
 The characters from the movie Inside Out were very popular on our trip.
 There was a wide variety of Disney and non-Disney costumes.
 I was actually surprised that there were so few Star Wars costumes, at least on the night that we attended.
 Adults with and without children attended the party in costume.
 Disney does have a few guidelines that they want you to abide by when selecting a costume for the party.
 They ask that you choose costumes that are not offensive or obstructive.

 - The Happy HalloWishes Fireworks display is different than the nightly fireworks display.
 I was amazed at how brightly they lit up the park during the finale.

 - Plan out your evening so that you don’t miss the Hocus Pocus Villain Spectacular, Mickey’s “Boo-Too-You” Halloween Parade, and the Happy HalloWishes fireworks display.

 - Check out a few of the treats only available for purchase during the party hours.
 They have items like candy corn soft serve ice cream, and specialty shaped cupcakes.